October 10th, 2018

 About the author:

-Jennifer Deisher is the co-founder of BlueprintsForButterflies.com, a resource for the Spiritual Explorer, which she runs with her husband Aaron Deisher.
+Jennifer Deisher is the founder of BlueprintsForButterflies.com, a resource for the Spiritual Explorer.
 Jennifer is the writer of site’s Moon Hippie Mystic blog and has been published on several consciousness and healing sites, including Wake Up World and OM Times Magazine.
-She also runs Dakota Ridge Chiropractic in Littleton, Colorado.
-Through BlueprintsForButterflies, Aaron applies his unique experience to assist others using aspects of Soul Therapy, Shadow Work and Intuitive Guidance for the Mind, Body and Spirit.
+She also manages Dakota Ridge Chiropractic in Littleton, Colorado.